This is article #1 out of 50 in The Startup Marketing Playbook.

-You’ve heard it frequently: “inbound” is key for B2B marketing.
-There are many resources out there telling the story of inbound marketing, so we’ll keep this one simple.
+You’ve heard it frequently: “Inbound” is key for B2B marketing.
+Many resources out there tell the story of inbound marketing, so we’ll keep this one simple.

 First let’s review some vocabulary.
 We’re going to be using these terms often:

-- Targets: people that match your criteria to become a customer.
-For example, for a day-time dog walking service, targets might be mothers between the ages of 30-50 that live in San Francisco and have a dog.
+- Targets: people who match your criteria to become a customer.
+For example, for a daytime dog walking service, targets might be mothers between the ages of 30-50 who live in San Francisco and have a dog.

-- Leads: targets that we have contact information for (i.e. an email address or phone number).
+- Leads: targets for whom we have contact information (i.e., an email address or phone number).

-- Opportunities: leads that have indicated that they are ready, willing and able to make a purchase and become a customer.
+- Opportunities: leads that have indicated they are ready, willing and able to make a purchase and become a customer.

-- Customers: people that are paying to use your product or service (duh).
+- Customers: people who are paying to use your product or service (duh).

 Each of those terms actually makes up a stage in the funnel (the journey a person goes through between having a need for a product and buying the product).

 Inbound marketing is a set of strategies that help your targets find you and convert into leads.

 We use inbound marketing to move people through that funnel.
-The process happens through several steps.
+The process happens in several steps.
 I’m borrowing some terminology here from my friends at Hubspot: